IBM/aspera-cli/docs/README.erb.md

 Scenario: Access to a **Shares on Demand** (SHOD) server on AWS is provided by a partner.
 We need to transfer files from this third party SHOD instance into our Azure BLOB storage.
-Simply create an **Aspera Transfer Service** instance, which provides access to the Node API.
+Create an **Aspera Transfer Service** instance, which provides access to the Node API.
 Then create a configuration for the **SHOD** instance in the configuration file: in section **shares**, a configuration named: `aws_shod`.
 Create another configuration for the Azure ATS instance: in section **node**, named `azure_ats`.
 Then execute the following command: